 The Warriors were a perennial lottery team and rarely made the playoffs.
-Their last moment of playoff glory was in the 2007 NBA Playoffs when Baron Davis, Monta Ellis, Jason Richardson, and Stephen Jackson, known the "We Believe" Warriors, were able to scratch and claw their way into the playoffs and oust the top-seeded Dallas Mavericks.
-This was the first time an eight seed team defeated a first seed team ever since the first round went to seven games.
+Their last moment of playoff glory was in the 2007 NBA Playoffs when Baron Davis, Monta Ellis, Jason Richardson, and Stephen Jackson, known as the "We Believe" Warriors, were able to scratch and claw their way into the playoffs and oust the top-seeded Dallas Mavericks.
+This was the first time an eighth-seeded team defeated a first-seeded team ever since the first round went to seven games.

 After this one glorious season, the Warriors would be back to their losing ways.
 The Warriors were not able to draft anyone of significance until they hit the jackpot with the 2009 Draft and nabbed Steph Curry out of Davidson College with the seventh pick.
 The Warriors were fortunate that the other teams ahead of them did not have enough faith in Steph to draft him.
 The Sacramento Kings had the fourth pick and spent it on Tyreke Evans.
 The Minnesota Timberwolves had to shots to draft Steph and spent their selections on an offensively-challenged Ricky Rubio and an oft-injured Jonny Flynn.